duke-compsci290-spring2018/final-project-team-46/trails/README.md

     create a trip

 DATABASE:
--user authentication
+*user authentication
-    email
+   * email
-    password
+    *password
-    calendar events
+   * calendar events

 CALENDAR:
--click on event to edit
+-click on event to see details and edit
 -click on day to add event
--add hike scrolls you up?? or opens as modal
+*add hike scrolls you up?? or opens as modal
 -drag and drop?

 extras: